 Yellow Pages introduced the Shop The Neighbourhood campaign in 2013 to encourage Canadian shoppers to support small businesses in their communities.

-In 2015 alone, more than 12,500 businesses across Canada participated in the Shop The Neighbourhood event, over 1 million Canadians expressed their support to the campaign by shopping in their neighbourhoods, and $155 million went to Canada’s local economy as a result.
+In just one year alone, more than 12,500 businesses across Canada participated in the Shop The Neighbourhood event, over 1 million Canadians expressed their support to the campaign by shopping in their neighbourhoods, and $155 million went to Canada’s local economy as a result.

 Shop The Neighbourhood – a year-round campaign